Giving your child the pleasure of music

 In case of inclement weather or illness, lessons will be taught on line via Skype Video, my Skype is: Rossitza Kennedy.
 If weather don't permit Skype Video Call and the student is very sick for Skype Video Lesson, student may send an audio or video recording after a few days to the instructor for feedback and instructions on practicing at home, please text 864 735 5179 or email email@example.com

 Music is a beautiful language.
 It is a means of expressing thoughts and feelings.
 Music plays a vital part in our lives.
-Please remember the following: (1) Encourage your child to practice regularly, (2) provide your child with an instrument in good condition, and (3) provide an atmosphere that is conductive to practicing and concentrating.
+Please remember the following: (1) Encourage your child to practice regularly, (2) provide your child with an instrument in good condition, and (3) provide an atmosphere that is conducive to practicing and concentrating.

 I am looking forward to the opportunity of sharing music with your child.